manew-c/manew-c/README.md

 Bachelor's Degree Graduate who had a passion in becoming a data engineer
 ------------------------------------------------------------------------

-I've been learning Python, SQL, and Bash script Database MySQL, Postgres, Firebase Tools Apache Airflow, Kafka, and Spark
+I've been learning Python, SQL, and Bash script Database Postgres, Firebase
+Tools MS Excel, Google spreadsheet

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [manassananchantaratin@gmail.com](mailto:manassananchantaratin@gmail.com)
-* 🧠  I'm learning about data warehouse, dataLake, ETL, big data and data pipeline
+* 🧠  I'm learning about  ETL and data analyze

 ### Skills